arnavgholap/ArnavGholap/README.md

 - 👯 I’m looking to collaborate on **Open source projects.**

-- 💬 Ask me about **Python, SQL, Django, React Native, LookerStudio.**
+- 💬 Ask me about **SQL, Product Management, Project Management, Data Analytics.**

 - 📫 Reach me at: **arnavgholap09@gmail.com**

 - 👨‍💻 All of my projects are available on: <a href="https://github.com/arnavgholap">GitHub</a> and my <a href="https://arnavgholap.github.io/Portfolio/">Portfolio Website </a>.

-- 📝 I regularly write articles on: <a href="https://www.linkedin.com/in/arnav-gholap">LinkedIn</a> (Send me a connection request!)
+- 📝 I regularly post on: <a href="https://www.linkedin.com/in/arnav-gholap">LinkedIn</a> (Send me a connection request!)

-- ⚡ Fun fact about me: I love watching thriller movies.
+- ⚡ Fun fact about me: I love watching thriller movies 🎥.

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=arnavgholap" alt="arnavgholap" /></a> </p>